-This will install the SCons build engine in the /usr/lib/scons-1.3.0 or C:\Python25\scons-1.3.0 directory, for example.
+This will install the SCons build engine in the /usr/lib/scons-2.0.0.final.0 or C:\Python25\scons-2.0.0.final.0 directory, for example.

 If you use the --version-lib option the first time you install SCons, you do not need to specify it each time you install a new version.
 The SCons setup.py script will detect the version-specific directory name(s) and assume you want to install all versions in version-specific directories.
 You can override that assumption in the future by explicitly specifying the --standalone-lib option.